bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 ### Rendering

 Primitive shapes can be rendered using both meshes and gizmos.
-In this section, we'll take a closer look the new APIs.
+In this section, we'll take a closer look at the new APIs.

 Below, you can see a cuboid and a torus rendered using meshes and gizmos.
 You can check out at all primitives that can be rendered in the new [Rendering Primitives] example.